Skip to main content

 Make a Counteroffer

-Rather than simply refusing an insufficient settlement it can be very helpful to respond with a counteroffer indicating the amount that you consider to be appropriate.
-The insurance adjuster may accept your counteroffer, or they may continue the negotiations by sending a counteroffer of their own.
-This kind of back-and-forth exchange may be repeated many times until an amount that is acceptable to both parties can be reached.
+Rather than refuse an insufficient settlement it can be helpful to respond with a counteroffer.
+A counteroffer is an amount you consider to be appropriate and fair compensation.
+The insurance adjuster may accept your counteroffer.
+Or they may continue the negotiations by sending a counteroffer of their own.
+This kind of back-and-forth exchange repeats many times until reaching an amount acceptable to both parties.

 Take Them to Court

-Regardless of how you proceed, responding when the car insurance settlement offer is too low requires a careful and rational analysis of your situation, as well as clear, well-considered communication between yourself and the insurance company.
+Regardless of how you proceed, responding when the car insurance settlement offer is too low requires a careful and rational analysis of your situation.
+It requires clear and well-considered communication between yourself and the auto insurance company as well.

-Is Your Car Insurance Settlement Too Low?
+Is Your Auto Accident Insurance Claim Settlement Too Low?
 Talk to an Attorney Today

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help